enricfentcami/k8s-ckad-notas/ckad-01-core_concepts.md

 `kubectl config set-context --current --namespace=ckad`

 IMPORTANT: Very useful in the exam because the questions have their own namespace, but keep in mind to change it if required

+### KubeConfig location

+KubeConfig is located in `$HOME/.kube/config`.

+View KubeConfig from external file:

+`kubectl config view --kubeconfig my-kube-config `

+Update the KubeConfig file from command:

+`kubectl config use-context research --kubeconfig my-kube-config`

+To use a custom KubeConfig file you shold overwrite the exising one in the user home directory.